meeehdi-dev/bropilot.nvim/README.md

   - [ ] prompt (assert if unknown model)
   - [x] debounce time
   - [ ] show progress
-  - [ ] keep all current suggestions in memory
+  - [ ] keep all current suggestions in memory (option to keep only n blocks)
   - [ ] ollama params
 - [ ] check if model is listed in ollama api
 - [ ] pull model if not listed (behind option)